 The visa situation to live in Colombia permanently is a fluid one, so check the embassy sites and local message boards to get a feel for the current situation.
 In a general sense, you get three months in Colombia upon entering the country as a tourist.
 To extend that another three months you can either leave the country and return or go apply for an extension for about $40.
 But you can only stay six months of a calendar year this way, so you have to get out after that or apply for something long-term.

 If you want to retire in Colombia, you can get a retirement visa just by showing income of more than 3X the local minimum wage.
 That currently means you need to show less than $800 per month in income to support yourself.
 Under some rules changes instituted at the end of 2017, this only has to be renewed once every three years.

 To find out more about living in Colombia:

 I’ve got an in-depth chapter on cost of living in Colombia vs USA in A Better Life for Half the Price.
-This is not one of the absolute cheapest places to live in the world, but it’s a good value in nearly every respect and has good air connections when it’s time to go elsewhere.
+This is not one of the absolute cheapest places to move to in the world, but it’s a good value in nearly every respect and has good air connections when it’s time to go elsewhere.

 Want to get regular updates and advice on moving abroad?
 Join us on the Cheap living abroad newsletter list.